 The Horsham District Council Settlement Sustainability Review 2014 states that Upper Beeding has limited employment opportunities within the village although there are some nearby industrial estates.
 There are strong employment links with the south coast towns of Brighton and Worthing which are the main employment destinations for residents in the village.
 Upper Beeding has a good range of community facilities including a primary school, village hall (shared with Bramber), recreation ground, sports hall and church halls, allotments and a branch surgery of Steyning Health Centre.
 There is also a range of local shops including a convenience store, hairdressers as well as some more specialist outlets.

-Other services and facilities include a wider range of retail outlets, a leisure centre with swimming pool and a secondary school - all located in nearby Steyning - there is a 1⁄2 hourly to hourly bus service to Steyning.
+In Steyning, services and facilities include a wider range of retail outlets, a leisure centre with swimming pool and a secondary school.
+There is a $\frac{1}{2}$ hourly to hourly bus service to Steyning from Upper Beeding.
 Upper Beeding is located within a high quality environment adjoining the South Downs National Park.